 It's so common among dieters to deprive themselves of certain foods and once the weekend comes, so does the binge eating of foods that were not allowed during the entire week.
 This eating pattern will most likely undo all of the hard work you put in all week long.

 Flexible dieting helps prevent binges.
 When you allow yourself to have food in moderation you will have little or no desire to binge on any foods because you can make them fit into your daily intake.
 You can have your cake and eat it too and there is no need to feel guilty about it or spend any extra hours in the gym.

 Have you ever said no to a friendly catch up for dinner because the thought of deviating off your diet plan was too much to bare?
 Or have you ever packed your own food with you just to stick to your plan?

 Well, now you can say YES to all social outings and enjoy the food around you instead.
 All you need to do is estimate what you eat when you are out.
 It's also great to plan ahead if you know you have a big dinner planned all you need to do is simply eat a little lighter throughout the day to accommodate for your extra food in the evening.

 Now you don't have to track all of your food forever, but tracking your food over time means that you will become more educated about the nutrient content of foods.
 Some items of food may surprise you with what they actually contain so tracking in your app makes you aware of what you eat.
 Over time, you can just eat mindfully and you will get to know exactly what your body needs and be able to have a healthy balance and relationship with food while getting your desired results.

-So ditch the fad diets and just eat real food and the foods you love!
-If there is a way to achieve results whilst eating any foods your heart desires (in moderation) then you need to give it try because you have absolutely nothing to lose and all the cake to gain ☺
+Now you can ditch the fad diets and just eat real food and the foods you love!
+If there is a way to achieve results whilst eating any foods your heart desires (in moderation) then you need to give it try because you have absolutely nothing to lose and all the cake to gain.